scottroot/Grocery-Rec-Demo/docs/product-requirements.md

 2. **Product Recommendations:** Display product recommendations specifically tailored for user.
     - Identify similar or related products - shown on product detail pages.
     - Identify complementary products - shown on cart page.
-3. **Live User Profiles:** Enable users to build their own carts preferences and past orders.
+3. **Live User Profiles:** Enable users to build their own carts and receive personalized recommendations.
 4. **Historic User Profiles:** Users can select an existing historical account and see what recommendations they would receive.
 6. **Responsive Design:** Ensure full usability across desktop.
 Mobile can be a lower priority.